In today’s always-connected world, most of us have at least one device we regularly use on the net.

-- Surfshark: Surfshark is another reasonably-priced VPN provider.
-Its unlimited concurrent connection allowance is unusual for the industry.
+- Surfshark: Surfshark is a budget-priced VPN.
+Its unlimited concurrent connections allowance is unusual for the industry.
 The provider also offers above-average app support.

 - CyberGhost: Easy-to-use apps that provide one-click access to specialized servers make this provider an excellent choice for first-time VPN users.
 The provider also delivers excellent connection speeds and offers download-optimized and streaming-optimized servers.

 - IPVanish: IPVanish offers the second-best download speeds and app support numbers in this roundup, and while its server count is slightly lacking, it does have them well spread out around the globe.

 When ranking the best VPNs for use with multiple devices, I considered the following factors:

 - Native app support

 Here is my list of the 5 best VPNs for multiple devices: